heykush/DINO-Automate/README.md

 # DINO-Automate
 Here's the Automation of Dino game in both light and dark theme.

-## Start Dino Game
+# Start Dino Game
-  If you are unable to get the No Internet page, open a new tab and type `chrome://dino` and `press enter`.
+  If you are unable to get the No Internet page, open a new tab in Chrome and type `chrome://dino` and `press enter`.

 # Install module